-The last decade and more, moving around like a gypsy, – living between London, Venice, Rome, Milan, Athens, Paris – Augusta has currently settled in her home town Copenhagen.
-By the canal in the historical part of Copenhagen, Christianshavn, her studio is hidden away in a mews in a backyard.
+The last decade and more, moving around like a gypsy, – living between London, Venice, Rome, Milan, Athens, Paris – I have currently settled in my home town Copenhagen.

-Augusta went on an art pilgrimage (2008-2016), visiting the artworks of the great masters of European art, researching religious iconography and exploring the history of Greek Antiquity, all of which still have a profound influence on her work.
-The remains of all these travels and research sit in the air and on the walls of her studio.
+I went on an art pilgrimage (2008-2016), visiting the artworks of the great masters of European art, researching religious iconography and exploring the history of Greek Antiquity, all of which still have a profound influence on my work.

 6 years in Greece and 4 years in Italy were the most important and groundbreaking experience in my life.
 I learned everything about the importance of the artwork for civilisation from the ancient greeks, and everything about loss and longing from the (Renaissance) Italians.

 I was raised by an art historian mother and exposed from an early age to Western art history, realising that art history was predominately male dominated and chauvinist.
 Since 1999 I have hoped to create artwork that sheds light and reflects on the structures that go into the invention of paintings in order to make a language of my own, incorporating a woman’s experiences and sensations.